jupyter-widgets/ipywidgets/README.md

 ## Test

+To run the Python tests:

+    nosetests --with-coverage --cover-package=ipywidgets ipywidgets

 To run the Javascript tests:

     gulp tests; python -m ipywidgets.jstest

-To run the Python tests:
+To run the Javascript tests with all output printed:

-    nosetests --with-coverage --cover-package=ipywidgets ipywidgets
+    gulp tests; python -m ipywidgets.jstest -- --logall